martinpaljak/JCardEngine/README.md

 assertEquals(0x9000, response.getSW());
 ```

-* easy interaction with `javax.smartcardio` or use from existing legacy applications with PC/SC adapters like vsmartcard.
+* easy interaction with `javax.smartcardio` or use from existing PC/SC applications with adapters like `vsmartcard` or Oracle's JavaCard simulator PC/SC driver.

-<small>Oracle and Java are trademarks of Oracle Corporation.</small>
+<sub>Oracle and Java are trademarks of Oracle Corporation.</sub>